ADC Airlines Flight 053: Flight

 Flight 053 took off from Abuja at 11:29 a.m.
 Immediately after takeoff from Runway 22, the Boeing 737 entered into a headwind-shift to-tailwind windshear.
 Captain Atanda added a small amount of power and pulled up the yoke while First Officer Okonneh kept asking Captain Atanda to pull up.
-Thus, the nose rose further, reaching an angle of 30-35 degree.
-As the nose was pulled up with a high pitch, airflow to the engines were disrupted, causing both engines to experience compressor stall.
-Following the compressor stall, the aircraft lost its thrust, causing it to enter an aerodynamic stall, followed by a roll to the left of over 90 degrees and steep descent into the ground.
+Thus, the nose rose further, reaching an angle of 30-35 degrees.
+As the nose was pulled up with a high pitch, airflow to the engines was disrupted, causing both engines to experience compressor stall.
+Following the compressor stall, the aircraft lost its thrust, causing it to enter an aerodynamic stall, followed by a roll to the left of over 90 degrees and a steep descent into the ground.
 The GPWS warning sounded and the aircraft's left wing struck a tree.
-It then crashed onto a corn field with its nose hitting the ground and with a violent left roll.
-The aircraft's 11,000 kg of fuels then ignited, causing massive explosion in the area.
+It then crashed into a corn field with its nose hitting the ground and with a violent left roll.
+The aircraft's 11,000 kg of fuel then ignited, causing a massive explosion.
 Flight 053 crashed just 76 seconds after it had taken off from Runway 22.

-After three unsuccessful attempts to contact the aircraft, the controller then advised the Approach Control to call Flight 053.
+After three unsuccessful attempts to contact the aircraft, the controller advised the Approach Control to call Flight 053.
 Other aircraft on the apron were also asked to assist in contacting the aircraft but all attempts were unsuccessful.
 Kano and Lagos Area Controls were requested to contact Flight 053, but there was no response from the aircraft.
 Abuja Flight Communication Centre was then advised to inform National Emergency Management Agency (NEMA) in Kano about the loss of contact with Flight 053.